 Ok, next game up is Crazy Cars II,

 Titus took over a year and a half from the release of the first game to the release of the second one, previews looked good and the game looked great in the pictures too.

 In good Titus tradition, the first thing you get is a very nicely done opening picture and sound sample.
 A good step up from all the other Titus games before it, things looked sweet.

-There is a few things about Crazy Cars II that not many knows.
-It was a very ambitious project and while it did fail in many things it certainly did not fail in the concept, this concept is today known as open world or sandbox.
+There are a few things about Crazy Cars II that not many know about.
+It was a very ambitious project and while it did fail in many things it certainly did not fail in the concept, this concept is today known as the open world or sandbox.

 Sadly, this is where the whole game goes from sweet to a disaster.